wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

 The above method sets the state of the Flutter app to `SdkState.WAIT` and waits for the Client SDK response (error or success).
-Now you need to add support for both states (`SdkState.ON_CALL` and `SdkState.ERROR`) inside `main.dart` file.
-Update body of the `_updateView` method:
+Now we need to add support for both states (`SdkState.ON_CALL` and `SdkState.ERROR`) inside `main.dart` file.
+Update body of the `_updateView` method to show the same as below:

 ```dart
 Widget _updateView() {